open-lab-app/open-lap-api/README.md

           {
             "in": "body",
             "name": "body",
-            "description": "the body of the post to be updated,\nincluding properties to be updated.\n", "schema": {
+            "description": "the body of the post to be updated,\nincluding properties to be updated.", "schema": {
               "$ref": "#/definitions/Post"
             }